Welcome Back to the College of Arts & Sciences!

 College Life Skills Coach

-The College of Arts & Sciences hired a new academic specialist named Christy Rotman to help students with life skills that are crucial to academic success including goal setting, time management, study skills, and test-taking strategies.
-Please email Ms. Rotman at email@example.com to arrange an appointment in her Monroe Hall Office or visit her website: https://uva.theopenscholar.com/christy-rotman/_home
+The College of Arts & Sciences Life Skills Coach helps students with life skills that are crucial to academic success including goal setting, time management, and stress management.
+Please email Ms. Rotman at email@example.com to arrange an appointment or visit her website for a list of upcoming workshops, https://uva.theopenscholar.com/christy-rotman/_home.

 Getting More Help